etture/Acqua/README.md

 ### /api/profiles/basic/update
 - HTTP method: `PUT`
 - Update `user`'s basic, private `profile` information, except for password
+- If a request parameter is an empty string, the item is not updated
+- If a request parameter contains a string, the item is updated to that string
 - Request
     - Header
         ```js